Roasted Bone Marrow

 • 4 pounds beef marrow bones, about 3- to 4-inch lengths*

-• Toasted French bread baguettes
+• Toasted French bread baguettes, for serving

 Instructions